-Here at St Mary’s we are lucky to have weekly Forest School sessions for Reception and Year 1 classes run by myself, Mrs McInnes (Level 3 qualified Forest School leader and Year 2 class teacher).
+Here at St Mary’s we are lucky to have weekly Forest School sessions for Reception, Year 1 and Year 2 classes run by myself, Mrs McInnes (Level 3 qualified Forest School leader and Year 5 class teacher).
 I am passionate about children and their learning.
 I have seen in my 10 years as a teacher how much they enjoy learning outside and how much they gain from the experience.
 I have observed children of varying abilities and backgrounds thrive in the outdoor environment which allows them to take risks in a safe environment, explore in a free and independent way, use their creativity and imagination whilst also developing their communication skills and physical strength.

 Forest School is shown to have gains in the following (taken from An Evaluation of Forest School in England report by Murray and O'Brien 2006):

 This is characterised by self-confidence and self-belief that come from the children having the freedom, time and space, to learn, grown and demonstrate independence.

 The children demonstrate an increased awareness of the consequences of their actions on other people, peers and adults, and acquired a better ability to work co-operatively with others.

 The children develop more sophisticated uses of both written and spoken language prompted by their visual and sensory experiences at Forest School.

 This is characterised by a keenness to participate in exploratory learning and play activities as well as the ability to focus on specific tasks for extended periods of time.

 The children develop physical stamina and their gross motor skills through free and easy movement round the Forest School site.
 They develop fine motor skills by making objects and structures.

 Increased respect for the environment is developed as well as an interest in their natural surroundings.
 Observational improvements can be noted as the children started to identify flora and fauna.

 The teachers and practitioners gain a new perspective and understanding of the children as they observe them in a very different setting and are able to identify their individual learning styles.